Download the full Trip Guide

 - June to October – Dry season, excellent visibility, more popular

 Climbing to nearly 6,000m requires careful acclimatisation.
-To reduce your risk:
+To reduce your risk on this Kilimanjaro hike:

 - Follow the gradual ascent itinerary